Self-Enclosed Managed Hardened Gigabit Ethernet PoE++ Switch Frequently Asked Questions

 Q: Does the switch need to be mounted in a cabinet?

 A: No, the switch is housed in its own NEMA 4X/IP66 rated enclosure and can be wall-mounted or pole mounted (requires optional brackets).
 It also includes 6kV surge protection for lightning protection or other surges in current and additional fuse protection to protect from unintentional intrusions from outside power lines

 Q: How does the hybrid power fiber connection work?

-A: To extend the Ethernet signals beyond the 100m Ethernet cable limitation, a combined hybrid power fiber cable can be used.
+A: To extend the Ethernet signals beyond the 100m Ethernet cable limitation, a combined hybrid power fiber (or composite) cable can be used with the PD version.
 Alternatively, a fiber cable for the data can be run alongside a typical 16 AWG cable for the power.

 Q: Are there any management features?

-A: Yes, the switch has port management and PoE management including the ability to preserve and schedule power, as well as Auto Power Reset (APR) to re-boot remote devices and reduce service dispatches.
-Future upgrades will incorporate DMS-like features such as auto discovery of devices, graphical/topology/floor views for management of devices, and cable diagnostics for finding cable faults or connection issues.
+A: Yes, the switch can be managed through a user-friendly web interface, SNMP, and CLI.
+It has port management and PoE management including the ability to preserve and schedule power, as well as Auto Power Reset (APR) to re-boot remote devices and reduce service dispatches.
+Other integrated management software features include management of devices and cable diagnostics for finding cable faults or connection issues.